 2018/2019 – Operation Rossi

 Represented one of the defendants in this ticketing fraud based at a commercial bus company in North Wales which caused significant losses to the Welsh Assembly which had underwritten the ticketing scheme.

 Represented the main defendant facing allegations of fraud, fraudulent trading and money laundering.
 The defendant set up and ran a publishing business which purported to publish magazines linked to the Emergency Services.
 Large numbers of owners of small businesses were persuaded to purchase advertising in these magazines but the magazines were never published.
 Approximately £1.5m was obtained by the defendants.

 2016/2017 – R v Cumiskey (& Others)

-representing former HMRC officer alleged to be involved in tax evasion schemes (so called Section 132 Schemes) based around films, videogames, digital software and pharmaceutical products for high net-worth individuals causing a loss to HMRC of approximately £150m.
-This case is funded through a D&O insurance policy.
-The case is due for trial at Birmingham Crown Court in early 2018.
+Represented former HMRC officer alleged to be involved in tax evasion schemes (so called Section 132 Schemes) based around films, videogames, digital software and pharmaceutical products for high net-worth individuals causing an alleged loss to HMRC of approximately £150m.
+This case was funded through a D&O insurance policy.
+The case against all defendants collapsed as a result of defence legal arguments.

 2015/2016 – R v C

 Successfully defended client accused of £2m money laundering

 Represented Defendant in £11m money laundering scheme – confiscation proceedings were eventually abandoned against him